Let's Dream Up A Reason To Stay Bullish - Sharon Will Bring The Eggplant Parm

 But beyond that, political turmoil in both the US and Europe as well as policy gridlock in D.C. and geopolitical concerns tied to terrorism and "rogue" states have kept a bid under Treasurys.

-That bid has forced massive short covering in 10s over the past month or so, exacerbating the decline in yields and adding fuel to the rally.
-Still lackluster realized inflation and the on-again-off-again character of the other incoming US econ data have further supported demand for safe-havens.

-This is an exceptionally important dynamic to understand as is the feedback into equities.
+That bid has forced massive short-covering in 10s over the past month or so, exacerbating the decline in yields and adding fuel to the rally.
+Still-lackluster realized inflation and the on-again-off-again character of the other incoming US economic data have further supported demand for safe havens.
+This is an exceptionally important dynamic to understand, as is the feedback into equities.

-So with that in mind, consider the following from Deutsche Bank who elaborates on this and was also nice enough to make a colorful chart to illustrate what they think is going on.
+So with that in mind, consider the following from Deutsche Bank, which elaborates on this and was also nice enough to make a colorful chart to illustrate what it thinks is going on.
 To wit:

 The Fed (FOMC) appears to expect three interest rate hikes within the year along with balance sheet contraction (reduced reinvestment for maturing bond holdings) starting in 2017.